pallets-eco/flask-sqlalchemy/docs/models.rst

         def __repr__(self):
             return '<User %r>' % self.username

-Use :class:`~sqlalchemy.Column` to define a column.
+Use :class:`~sqlalchemy.schema.Column` to define a column.
 The name of the column is the name you assign it to.
 If you want to use a different name in the table you can provide an optional first argument which is a string with the desired column name.
 Primary keys are marked with